Protection for startup founders post-investment: what should you be asking for?

 Our lawyers regularly advise companies on corporate governance issues, and advise directors, shareholders and LLP members on their ongoing obligations, duties, and potential liabilities.

 In conjunction with our employment department, we can also advise you on the options for incentivising your employees and on the drafting and implementation of an appropriate scheme.
-We regularly draft bespoke HMRC approved employment management incentive (EMI) scheme rules and option agreements and employee share scheme (ESS) arrangements.
+We regularly draft bespoke HMRC approved employment management incentive (EMI) scheme rules and option agreements.

 As well as providing technical legal advice, our lawyers will give you their commercial view (and will not provide you with lots of options and sit on the fence).
 Our aim is to be the corporate/commercial legal team for all your current and future business interests.